WendyChenj/My-Burger-Builder/README.md

 # MY BURGER BUILDER

 My burger builder application aims to allow customers to create their own burger by adding or removing ingredients based on their own flavour.
+The customer information and order data are stored in the database.
+Users are required to log in to place an order or check their history orders.
 [https://react-my-burger-1f18b.web.app/]

-This project was built using React Hook, Redux, react-router, axios and Material-UI.
+This project was built using React Hook, Redux, react-router, axios, Material-UI and Firebase.

 ### DEMO